throndir2/BlackoutScanner/README.md

 2. At the top of Visual Studio, find the dropdown that says either "Debug" or "Release" - change it to **Release**
 3. Press **Ctrl+Shift+B** or go to menu **Build → Build Solution**
    - You'll see build output in the bottom panel
-   - Wait for it to say "Build succeeded"
+   - Wait for it to say "Build succeeded"'
-4. Press **F5** or click the green "Start" button to run the application
+4. Find `BlackoutScanner.exe` in the `bin\Release` folder, and run it

 #### Step 4: Create a Desktop Shortcut (Optional)